Ellery Balcombe: Youth years (2014–2018)

-A goalkeeper, Balcombe began his career as a youth with Bedford Panthers and Stevenage, before joining the academy and the Elite U19 Education and Football Programme at Brentford.
+A goalkeeper, Balcombe began his career as a youth with Bedford Panthers and Stevenage.
+He began his affiliation with Brentford at the age of eight and progressed into the club's academy and its Elite U19 Education and Football Programme.
 He was a part of the U15 team which won the Junior Globe at the 2014 Milk Cup.
-While still an U16, he broke into the youth team during the second half of the 2015–16 season, making six appearances and he also made four Development Squad appearances.
+While still an U16, Balcombe broke into the U18 team during the second half of the 2015–16 season, making six appearances.
+He also made four Development Squad appearances.

 At the end of the 2015–16 season, Balcombe was promoted into the new Brentford B team and signed his first professional contract on 15 October 2016.
-Three weeks later, he won his maiden first team call up for a West London derby with Fulham, after second-choice goalkeeper Jack Bonham suffered whiplash in a car accident and remained an unused substitute during the 2–0 defeat.
-He played in the majority of the B team's matches during the 2016–17 season and helped the team to win the 2017 Kai Thor Cup.
+Three weeks later, whiplash suffered in a car accident by second-choice goalkeeper Jack Bonham saw Balcombe win his maiden first team call up for a West London derby with Fulham.
+He remained an unused substitute during the 2–0 defeat.
+Balcombe played in the majority of the B team's matches during the 2016–17 season and helped the team to win the 2017 Kai Thor Cup.

 Balcombe was the undisputed first choice goalkeeper for the B team during the 2017–18 season and made 30 appearances.
-He received his only first team call up of the season for an FA Cup third round match versus Notts County on 6 January 2018, during which he remained an unused substitute.
+He received his only first team call up of the season for a FA Cup third round match versus Notts County on 6 January 2018, in which he remained an unused substitute.

-2018–19
+2018–19 season and loan to Boreham Wood

 In June 2018, Balcombe signed a new four-year contract and was promoted into the first team squad.
 On 6 August 2018, he joined National League club Boreham Wood on a youth loan until 1 January 2018.
-He made eight appearances for the club, before returning to Brentford for treatment on an injury suffered while on international duty in mid-October 2018.
+He made eight appearances for the club, before returning to Brentford early, for treatment on an injury suffered while on international duty in mid-October 2018.
 After regaining fitness, he won his first senior Brentford call up of the 2018–19 season for an FA Cup third round match versus Oxford United on 5 January 2019.
-Injuries suffered by goalkeepers saw Balcombe receive a number of further call-ups into the first team squad during the final months of the season.
+Injuries suffered by goalkeepers saw Balcombe receive a number of call-ups into the first team squad during the final months of the season.

-2019–20
+2019–20 season and loan to Viborg FF

-During the 2019–20 pre-season, Balcombe fell behind B team goalkeeper Patrik Gunnarsson in the first team goalkeeping pecking order and instead travelled with the B team on its training camp in Cheshire.
+During the 2019–20 pre-season, Balcombe fell behind B team goalkeeper Patrik Gunnarsson in the first team goalkeeping pecking order and he instead travelled with the B team on its training camp in Cheshire.
 On 2 September 2019, Balcombe joined Danish 1st Division club Viborg FF on loan until the end of the 2019–20 season.
 He was sent off for the first time in his career on his eighth and what proved to be final appearance for the club, a 2–1 defeat to HB Køge on 2 November 2019.
 The loan was terminated during the winter break, due to a season-ending back injury, which required surgery.